aafaz/Loan-Prediction-System/README.md

 Now the distribution for LoanAmount looks much closer to normal and effect of extreme values has been significantly subsided.

+# Building the Baseline Model:
+For the baseline model, I have chosen a simple logistic regression model to predict the loan status.
+The training data is divided into training and validation set.
+In this way we can validate our predictions as we have the true predictions for the validation part.
+The baseline logistic regression model has given an accuracy of 84%.
+From the classification report, the F-1 score obtained is 82%.

 # Feature Engineering:
 Based on the domain knowledge, we can come up with new features that might affect the target variable.
 We can come up with following new three features: